Donate

 Keep your eye on portion size.
 Many fast food meals deliver enough food for several meals in the guise of a single serving.
 Avoid supersized and value-sized items, and go for the smallest size when it comes to sandwiches, burgers, and sides.
 You can also find more reasonable portions on the children’s menu.

 Don’t be afraid to special order.
 Many menu items can be made healthier with a few tweaks and substitutions.
 For example, you can ask to hold the sauce or dressing or serve it on the side.
 Or you can request a wheat bun for your hamburger or whole-grain bread for your sandwich.
+Another option is to ask for additional lettuce to make a lettuce wrap.

 Speak to a Licensed Therapist